The Edit By Chase Travel℠

 When you go to checkout and pay, you will want to make sure you always use “Pay Now” if you want to use your $250 Edit credit.
 For regular bookings, you can use the pay later feature if you want.
 One of the great things about these bookings and having the credit is the new Points Boost.
 In this example, I can apply points to offset the cost at that same 1.6 cents per point.
 I used 16,500 points, which took $272.25 off the total price, bringing it down to $251.38 left to charge on my card with the $250 credit.
 The total out of pocket in this example is 16,500 points and $1.38 for a two night stay plus all those benefits!
 Not too bad at all.

 The next screen you will enter your traveler information and that loyalty number we mentioned.
 You can enter anyone's info here.
 You simply click where it says your name and there is a drop down.
 This is convenient if you need to book for family or friends.
 This is also normal in the regular portal as well.
-It's worth noting that the terms and conditions (On January 1, 2026) do not seem to address whether a cardmember must be traveling or back-to-back with two day stays as FHR does.
+It's worth noting that the terms and conditions, as of August 18, 2026) do not address whether a cardmember must be traveling or if there are back-to-back stay restrictions similar to those with FHR.

 A Few Tips And Where To Book For The Edit by Chase Travel℠ Collection Bookings